mfgc76/kdbplotter/README.md

 ![<oocalc image>](https://github.com/mfitsilis/kdbplotter/blob/master/img/kdbplotter1.png)

-- To run double click the excutable or use java -jar kdbplotter.jar.
+- To run double click the executable or use java -jar kdbplotter.jar.
 The large filesize is due to the included jfreechart library(over 1mb)
 - To build import project into Eclipse, jfreecharts and jtreemap libraries are included
 - Built with Java7, tested with [kdb+](https://kx.com/) 3.2, [jfreecharts](http://www.jfree.org/jfreechart/) 1.0.19, [jtreemap](http://jtreemap.sourceforge.net/)